 Feedly: I subscribe to a crazy number of RSS feeds for blogs, new briefs, periodicals, podcasts, and more.
 Feedly allows me to access them all in one place, simply, and in a very customizable way.

 Gmail: I wish I didn’t have to say this but, if you’re using any other free email service besides Gmail, try it immediately.
 It’s night and day.
 I wish I could get back all those years of my life where I was using Yahoo email and replace them with the awesomeness of Gmail.

 Google Analytics: The granddaddy of website analytics.
 Free, powerful, customizable, and off the charts usability.
 At a minimum, you should be using this to understand the traffic to and from your website.

 FreeMind: Have you ever mind mapped before?
-I didn’t even know it existed until April 2012.
-After I learned about mind maps and the best mind mapping program – FreeMind – turning abstract thoughts into something actionable was so much easier.
+I didn’t even know such a thing existed until 2012.
+But since then, turning abstract thoughts into something actionable is so much easier.
 I even tried the paid MindMeister mind mapping program and prefer this free one better.

 The Refuge of Simplicity

-This is where you will find The Personal User Guide, full Spreadsheet Spotlight resources, bonus Value of Simple Declaration images, and more free goodies.
-Apparently it’s awesome (according to the thousands of people who have visited this online sanctuary) and instant access is just a few seconds away by using the form below.
+This is where you’ll find the first half of Experience Curating, The Personal User Guide, full Spreadsheet Spotlight resources, bonus Value of Simple Declaration images, and more free tools.
+Thousands have used these resources to simplify, organize, and be money wise … and you can join them right now by using the form below.